 PGY1 pharmacy residents

-To apply for our residency program, you must:
+To apply for our residency program, we require that you:

 Q: How many residents do you have?

-A: Children’s currently accepts three PGY1 residents and one PGY2 resident.
-Two of the PGY1 residents and the PGY2 resident are officed and complete their staffing commitments on the Children’s – Minneapolis campus.
-One PGY1 resident is officed and completes his/her staffing on the Children’s – St. Paul campus.
-Note that each campus has a separate match number.
+A: Children’s Minnesota currently accepts three PGY1 residents.
+Two of the PGY1 residents have offices and complete their staffing commitments on the Minneapolis campus.
+One PGY1 resident has an office and completes their staffing on the St. Paul campus.
+Note that for the PGY1 residency, each campus has a separate match number.

 Q: When are applications due?

-A: Applications need to be uploaded to the PhORCAS website by December 30.
+A: Applications for the PGY1 pharmacy practice residency need to be uploaded to the PhORCAS website by December 30.
 See the application tab for information on the application process.

 Q: What happens after I submit my application?